awsdocs/amazon-redshift-developer-guide/doc_source/copy-usage_notes-access-permissions.md

 + For COPY from Amazon S3, Amazon EMR, and remote hosts \(SSH\) with JSON\-formatted data, permission to LIST and GET the JSONPaths file on Amazon S3, if one is used\.
 + For COPY from DynamoDB, permission to SCAN and DESCRIBE the DynamoDB table that is being loaded\.
 + For COPY from an Amazon EMR cluster, permission for the `ListInstances` action on the Amazon EMR cluster\.
-+ For UNLOAD to Amazon S3, GET, LIST and PUT permissions for the Amazon S3 bucket to which the data files are being unloaded\.
++ For UNLOAD to Amazon S3, GET, LIST, and PUT permissions for the Amazon S3 bucket to which the data files are being unloaded\.
 + For CREATE LIBRARY from Amazon S3, permission to LIST the Amazon S3 bucket and GET the Amazon S3 objects being imported\.

 **Note**